CagriCatik/Battery-Systems-Technology/webpage/docs/theory/01_fundamentals/04_battery_terminology.md

 - **Key Characteristics:**
   - SoC reflects remaining capacity, while DOD indicates usage.
   - Managing both ensures optimal performance and longevity.

----

-## Conclusion

-This guide emphasizes the precise definitions and significance of key battery terminologies, equipping engineers and professionals with the knowledge to design, analyze, and optimize battery systems for various applications.
-These concepts are foundational for enhancing the safety, performance, and lifespan of modern battery technologies.